Ginger (Zingiber officinale) is a common root spice that has found a place among the most common ingredients in the kitchen. Are ginger leaves edible?

 Cooking Ginger Leaves

 The narrow ginger leaves can be bunched and chopped finely to make them look more attractive and make them easier to eat.
-You can saute, boil, or simply steam young ginger leaves to bring out their scented flavor.
+You can saute, boil, or steam young ginger leaves to bring out their scented flavor.

 Cooking ginger leaves in soy sauce or pickling them in vinegar are the most common cooking methods seen.